2017 NHL Mock Draft Final Mock: 7 Rounds

 Round 1 Picks 1-15

-My fifth 2017 NHL Mock Draft is now up this one is three rounds.
+My final 2017 NHL Mock Draft is now up this one is seven rounds.
 Enjoy!

 - NHL Teams are completely torn on whether Nolan Patrick or Nico Hishier will be the first overall pick.
 Regardless of what the Devils do it feels like left winger Taylor Hall is the only franchise player on the Devils so New Jersey needs to hit on this pick and get the right player to build around him because the Devils feel like a two-year rebuilding team where you get forwards this year and defenseman in 2018.
 By that point, you can call MacKenzie Blackwood up and have a competitive team by 2019 if you are patient with the Devils.
 I believe the top player is Nolan Patrick even with his history of injuries this season.
 Matthews missed a few games last year, but scouts looked past that.
 At the end of the day, scouts may look past that again.